shrutisharma27/7targets-docs/docs/_docs/assistant.md

 <a name="assistant-add-lead-via-email"/>
 #### [Add Lead via Email](#assistant-add-lead-via-email)
 If Sales Assistant is copied by the user in his/her communication with the lead then Assistant interprets this action as user wanting the Assistant to continue the followup and nurturing with the lead.

-Some important points to note in this mode of assigning lead to assistant:
+**Two important Best Practice points:**
-- Add Assistant in the email (to or cc) with her name. e.g. ```Ashley <ashley@7targets.7ts-e.com>``` .
-The name is seen by the lead in the email, so it is best practice to put name along with the email id instead of just email id.
+- Add Assistant in the email (to or cc) with her name. e.g. **```Ashley <ashley@7targets.7ts-e.com>```** .
+The name is seen by the lead in the email, so it is best practice to ```put name along with the email id instead of just email id like above example```.
-- Put the lead's email id with the name too, like above.
+- ```Put the lead's email id with the name too, like above```.
 So that Assistant can interpret the lead's name from it.
 Else Assistant will use the part of the email before @ to address the lead.

+**Some important points to note in this mode of assigning lead to assistant:**
 - User will get an email with a time window to act/stop if he/she does not want assistant to send any email to the lead.
 In that case, user would have to Deactivate the lead.
 - Assistant will use **Recommended for Email CC** schedule for leads from emails.
 - This method of assigning/adding lead is available only for Sales Assistant.